 Glenn Bucksbaum, President (2003 – Present)

 Glenn Bucksbaum’s professional background includes twenty years of experience in the commercial real estate industry, representing buyers and sellers of institutional-grade real estate.
-Mr. Bucksbaum has served on the Board of Directors of the Berkeley Art Museum for the past 5 years.
-He has also worked closely with The Nature Conservancy, The Ocean Conservancy and many other conservation organizations on several projects focusing on healthy oceans and preservation of marine biodiversity.
+Mr. Bucksbaum has worked closely with The Nature Conservancy, The Ocean Conservancy and many other conservation organizations on several projects focusing on healthy oceans and preservation of marine biodiversity.
 Glenn has led the organization to great success since 2003, building a strong foundation for programs that serve the public for the arts and ocean conservation.
 Under his supervision, the foundation has advanced the work of organizations by providing them with the strategic support needed to deliver lasting and impactful solutions through their programs.

 April Minnich-Bucksbaum, Vice President (2003 – Present)

-April is a member of The Future We Want International Advisory Committee and Executive Director and Co-Founder of The Baum Foundation, serving programs in the arts, education and the environment.
-The Foundation invites cross-sector stakeholders to pool their science and education resources to spur action, using art as a catalyst to inspire stewardship of the planet.
-Baum Foundation highlights include: a partnership with UNEP RONA, supporting a successful program to plant 11 Billion trees worldwide and a US initiative, Green Forest Works, to plant 225 million trees on coal mined land in Appalachia and create Green Jobs in 6 states; partner on the 2009 United Nations Conference, COP-15 art exhibit with Millennium Art, CO2 CUBES—Visualize a Tonne of Change, designed to stimulate a better understanding of CO2 emissions and a public dialogue about what our individual CO2 footprint looks like; a leadership role on producing two educational documentaries about The Marine Life Protection Act, A Sheltered Sea and The Southern Passage, educating the public and stakeholders throughout California about the benefits of setting up a Network of Marine Protected Areas; and working as an advisory member of the Presidential Climate Action Project under the leadership of William Becker with a team of leading Americans to create a list of top climate priorities for the 2008 incoming US President, Barack Obama, to take action and steps towards reducing the impacts of Climate Change.
-April has served as a board member for several non-profit groups including: Just Think Foundation, OpNet, Bluewater Network, The San Francisco Girls Chorus, Mama Hope and Opus Novum.
-During her professional career, April co-founded and was Vice President of Marketing for the successful launch of three San Francisco based commercial film and interactive agency companies: Red Sky Films, Red Sky Interactive and Skyrocket.
-After the sale of Red Sky Interactive in 1995, to holding company Omnicom, April worked for KPMG Consulting (Bearing Point) as a Senior Manager in the Financial Services-Emerging Technology arena.
+As Executive Director of The Baum Foundation, April overseas programs serving the arts, education and the environment.
+TBF invites cross-sector stakeholders to pool their science and education resources to spur action, using art as a catalyst to inspire stewardship of the planet focusing on oceans and climate change.
+TBF highlights include: a partnership with UNEP RONA, supporting a successful program to plant 11 billion trees worldwide and a US initiative, Green Forests Work, to plant 225 million trees on coal mined land in Appalachia while creating green jobs in 6 states; partner on the 2009 United Nations Conference, COP-15 art exhibit with Millennium Art, CO2 CUBES-Visualize a Tonne of Change, using public dialogue to stimulate a better understanding of CO2 emissions and our individual CO2 footprint; a leadership role on producing three educational documentaries about The Marine Life Protection Act, A Sheltered Sea and The Southern Passage, and Stewards of the Wild Sea, educating California natives and stakeholders about the benefits of setting up a network of Marine Protected Areas; and working as an advisory member of the Presidential Climate Action Project under the leadership of William Becker with a team of leading Americans to identify top climate priorities for the 2008 incoming US President, Barack Obama, aimed at reducing the impact of climate change.
+April has served as a board member for: Just Think Foundation, OpNet, Bluewater Network, and The San Francisco Girls Chorus.
+During her professional career, April co-founded and was Vice President of Marketing for three successfully launched San Francisco based commercial film and interactive agency companies: Red Sky Films, Red Sky Interactive and Skyrocket.
+After the sale of Red Sky Interactive in 1995 to holding company Omnicom, April worked for KPMG Consulting (Bearing Point) as a Senior Manager in the Financial Services-Emerging Technology arena.

 Jan D’Alessandro, Secretary (2003 – Present)